SamurAIGPT/Open-Custom-GPT/README.md

 ### Getting Started

-Code will be up soon, ⭐ (Star) the repo meanwhile to receive updates
+Code is up, ⭐ (Star) the repo meanwhile to receive updates

+memeapp folder has sample code for a plugin which gives data of memes

+main.py has code to run the plugin using Langchain

 Follow [Anil Chandra Naidu Matcha](https://twitter.com/matchaman11) & [Ankur Singh](https://twitter.com/ankur_maker) on twitter for updates